-The more relevant key question is what data does, in fact, leave your device, headed toward central servers owned by tech corporations to be processed and utilized to provide functionality and to generate value for corporations privy to this flow.
-We may be assured that raw data, such as the list of URLs we visit, daily stepcount, or heart rates does not make the journey, even though inferences drawn from this data may.
-Although tech companies have been forthright in detailing instances of privacy-enhancing applications of federated learning, such as word completion in a "smart" keyboard, they are not disclosing how it might work in other instances, such as user behavior profiling.
-For Google's Sandbox, the inferences drawn about the user remain on the device - but this is not necessarily true for all claims of "the data stays on your device."
+The critical question is: what data actually leaves your device and is sent to central servers owned by tech corporations, where it is processed and used to provide functionality and generate value for those companies?
+While we may be assured that raw data-such as the list of URLs we visit, daily step counts, or heart rates-does not make this journey, inferences drawn from that data presumably often do. .
+Although tech companies have been forthright in detailing instances of privacy-enhancing applications of federated learning, such as word prediction "smart" keyboards, they have how it might be used not disclosed in in other instances, such as profiling user behavior.
+For Google's Sandbox, the inferences drawn about the user remain on the device- but this is not necessarily true for all claims of 'the data stays on your device.'
 This lack of precision troubles the second privacy benchmark, for we are left wondering what data does and does not flow, to whom, and for what purpose?

 The second benchmark, requiring privacy to have moral clout, also challenges the conception underlying this principle.
-Drawing this conclusion from a parallel point that we made in the preceding section, we argue that if derived data (models, inference, profiles, etc.) is at least as powerful and valuable as data from which it is derived then whether the latter sits on the device does not lessen the impact - harms and benefits - of the former on the individual.
-Harms in question may still involve unfair discrimination, manipulation, and exploitation of individual users, and challenge the values and purposes of important societal institutions.
+Drawing this conclusion from a parallel point that we made in the preceding section, we argue that if derived data (models, inference, profiles, etc.) is at least as powerful and valuable as the raw data from which it is derived, then whether the latter sits on the device does not lessen the impact of the former on the individual.
+Harms in question may still involve unfair discrimination, manipulation, and exploitation of individual users, and challenge the values and purposes of important societal institutions.85